What is Performance Testing?

-Performance testing for ABC chat will be conducted using Jmeter by writing custom XMPP plugins which use smack library for XMPP connections.
-These libraries are used to setup connection, login and send chat messages to the XMPP server.
+Performance testing for ABC chat will be conducted using Jmeter by writing custom XMPP plugins that use a smack library for XMPP connections.
+These libraries are used to set up connection, login and send chat messages to the XMPP server.

-These libraries are bundled into a jar file which is deployed into the Jmeter and are designed based on the scenarios to be tested.
+These libraries are bundled into a jar file that is deployed into the Jmeter and is designed based on the scenarios to be tested.
 The Jmeter Work Bench is installed in the local machine which connects to the JMeter server which has the Load Generators to generate the required load on the Chat server system to monitor the system behavior.

 Test scenario will be scripted using the JMeter tool.
 The scripts would be customized as required.
 The schedule will be created with the required ramp-up to simulate the real world scenarios.